The Dry Skin Moisturizer Play Book

 The Five Ingredient Search for the Best Dry Skin Moisturizer

 Moisturizer making the claim of greatness abound.
 The multi-sized and many-shaped containers of typically white cream line the pharmacy, make-up counters at department stores, and mega-mart shelves.
 Prices range from doable to incredibly over the top.
 Beyond that and even better yet, home remedies take the spotlight as possibilities in online articles.
-Olive Oil, mayonnaise, avocado, petroleum jelly, and baking soda star in t
+Olive Oil, mayonnaise, avocado, petroleum jelly, and baking soda star in these written jewels of wisdom.

 What in the world is a buyer with red, dry, and itchy skin to do?
 Take a break for a bit of dry skin moisturizer knowledge.
 Although the home remedies have merits according to a group of fans of each, the wise consumer knows that a really good moisturizer has five types of elements, not one.
 Awareness of the need for these five types of ingredients helps in the quest for the best moisturizer for the money.
 Believe it or not, over 50,000 ingredients grace the list of what can go into a moisturizer, and they all help moisturize.

 First, a NMF, natural moisturizing factor, is needed.
 This key ingredient repairs the skin’s connective tissue, acts as a water-binding agent, and mimics the structure and function of healthy skin.
 The NMF ingredients keep water in the skin.